Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 15 Mt Marlay Mountain Bike Trails

-As well as the lookout, Mt Marlay features 8 mountain bike trails with a mix of difficulties and unique granite terrain.
-The trails are also good for runners and hikers, just beware of the bikers flying downhill!
+In addition to the lookout, Mt Marlay features 8 mountain bike trails with a mix of difficulties and unique granite terrain.
+The trails are also good for runners and hikers—just beware of the bikers flying downhill!

 You can reach out to the Stanthorpe Mountain Biking Club on Facebook for trail or bike hire tips.